limosin/solarpv/README.md

 ### Zooming and Maximizing
 ![Main Window](/media/gui_run2.png)

-<p>To make experimenting easier, I have added a GUI support which lets you change the important parameters on the fly and lets you visualize the changes in the app itself.
-The App has been made using Tkinter, hence does not have the best of the visuals

 ### Known Issues
 - Currently using the high-level api for calculating the model output, which is quite inaccurate.